-With so many different services now available, it can be hard deciding which one is the best for your particular needs.
-Rest assured though, we’ve done the hard work of sifting through the options, all to see which cloud storage services is right for you.
+With so many cloud storage services, it can be hard to pick one.
+But that's where we come in.
+We’ve done the hard work of sifting through the options, so check out the ten services below to see which one is right for you.

-Most services have a free trial or tier, so you can give them a test drive before making a commitment.
+In most cases there's a free trial or free plan, so you can give it a test drive before spending any money.

 What’s the best Cloud Storage service?